-Insufficient information has been submitted to determine whether adverse impact would occur to the character of the locality.
+Insufficient information has been submitted with the application to determine whether adverse impact would occur to the character of the locality.
 Specifically, a bulk earthworks plan and landscaping plan have not been provided to detail the final form of the land.
-Moreover, insufficient information has been provided in the acoustic and air quality impact assessment reports to determine the impacts the proposal may have regarding noise emission and air quality.
-Accordingly, impacts to the character of the locality are unknown.